dave-lab41/darkroom/README.md

 Create a directory (example: fscrub) on your computer and place the Face Scrub actor and actress files inside the directory.

-Navigate to the darkroom directory, view preprocess_facescrub.py and update the facescrub_folder variable on line 14 to the folder where you placed the Face Scrub files.
+Navigate to the darkroom directory, view preprocess_facescrub.py and update the facescrub_folder variable on line 14 to the folder where you placed the Face Scrub actor and actress files.

 Now run

 ```Shell
 python preprocess_facescrub.py
 ```
 You will need at least 9000 Face Scrub images to insert into the VOC dataset.
-Ensure that at least 9000 files exist in the JPEGImages and Annotations folders by running
+This process can take an hour or longer, depending on network speed and the number of broken links in the Face Scrub data files.
+Ensure that at least 9000 files exist in the JPEGImages and Annotations folders by running this command in another terminal

 ```Shell
 ls -l /fscrub/JPEGImages/ | wc -1
 ```

 Note: preprocess_facescrub.py creates pairs of files in JPEGImages and Annotations.
+If only one file of the pair exists, SSD training will fail.
 You can ensure that there are no orphan files by running

 ```Shell
 ls JPEGImages/ | sed 's/.jpg/''/g' > jpeg.txt